 The Finger Lakes Macrophyte Survey Program completed another year of volunteer sampling.
 This year, the program had a facelift with a new sampling tool and outreach kit.
 Our partnership with the Rochester Institute of Technology will be surveying participants to determine the effectiveness of our recruitment and retention strategies for this program.
+In 2021,27 volunteers completed rake tosses across 12 counties on 18 waterbodies.

 Giant Hogweed Program

 Finger Lakes PRISM staff work alongside the

 NYSDEC giant hogweed

 team in the Great Lakes basin.
 USDA NRCS and Finger Lakes PRISM funded this survey and control project.
 During 2021, the field crew was able to survey 232 acres across three PRISMs for giant hogweed and other high priority invasive species.

 OUTCOME: Priority conservation targets are protected from new IS infestations.